ImmotepOrga/Immotep/README.md

-# DOCKERAZATIOOOOOOON !!
+# DOCKER

-- How to do maaan ?
-- Easy !
-First step : go to the root of the project.
+- First step : go to the root of the project.
-- Okaaay
 - Second step : write the following command "docker-compose build"
-- Yes yes yes !
-Lots of lines appear !
-- Normaaaal boy, next write this command "docker-compose up"
+- Next, write this command "docker-compose up"
-- It's done !
-Next ?
-- That's all hehehe 😎

 # Setup